 The majority of your money in your savings and other bank accounts isn’t actually in your bank.
 Banks are required to keep only 10% of your deposits on hand.
 The rest of your money is used by your bank for lending and investing in different markets, whether you like the markets or not.

-Herein lies a disproportionate balance of information relative to the dollar size of my investment.
-Food and clothing companies give me a lot of information about how my purchase can impact lives, communities and economies.
-These purchases are comparatively small relative to the amount of money I currently keep — and plan to grow — with my bank, yet I have a markedly low amount of information about what difference my banking business is making.
+Herein lies a disproportionate balance of information relative to the dollar size of investment.
+Food and clothing companies give a lot of information about how the purchase can impact lives, communities and economies.
+These purchases are comparatively small relative to the amount of money many people currently keep — and plan to grow — with their bank, yet most have a markedly low amount of information about what difference the banking business is making.

 This is where Mighty comes into play.
 Mighty uses public data to help you clearly compare and choose banks that give you the banking value you need and the market impact you want.